I saw

 anger towards your parents, and you may not be

-able to see a reason to be angry at them, but the truth is, anger
+able to see a reason to be angry at them, but, contrary to what most

 very subtly in your actions.
 Moreover, anger is often